 - Students are rewarded for good and improved attendance throughout the year

-- The Principal reports on attendance to the Governors each month
+- The Headteacher reports on attendance to the Governors each month

 - Computerised registration system that allows each lesson to be monitored